yegor256/blog/_drafts/_syncem.md

 {% endhighlight %}

-In order to count visits it uses class `Visits`, which may be defined this way (it keeps the counter in a file)
+In order to count visits it uses class `Visits`, which may be defined this way (it keeps the counter in a file):

 {% highlight ruby %}
 class Visits